caa-pjt/form-validator/readme.md

 A pure Javascript validator form replace [Jquery Validation](https://jqueryvalidation.org).

-It allows to:
+It allows you to:
-- validate an input with preexisting rules or custom rules
+- Validate input fields with pre-existing or custom rules
+- Retrieve validation errors
-- Get validation errors
+- Display validation errors below unvalidated fields
+- Support multiple languages for error messages
 - Add validation errors under input not validated
     - To consider the language